sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - Inspect the code to prevent accidental leakage of secrets.
 - Perform static code security analysis.
 - Check dependency versions against known vulnerabilities.
-- All these checks should run as part of each build, run under 2 minutes, and you should be able to run them locally.
+- The whole build, including all tests and checks should run in under 3 minutes, and you should be able to run all tests and checks locally.
 Having a smart build tool like Gradle helps with this.

 ## Performance tests as part of the build

-- TODO
+- For parts of your codebase where performance is critical, create micro-benchmarks e.g., with [JMH](https://github.com/openjdk/jmh) if you're using a JVM-based language.
+- Establish a baseline, and run these as part of each build.
+- The whole build, including all tests and checks should run in under 3 minutes, and you should be able to run all tests and checks locally.
+Having a smart build tool like Gradle helps with this.

 ## Smoke tests in production